KenObata/distributed-curator/docs/quality_filter_spec.md

 - Gate: q_ft_score matches PR-5 parity fixtures within 1e-6, incl. non-ASCII docs.

 We split PR 7 into 2 pieces:
 - PR-7a — pure inference, no Spark.
+  - Load artifacts (manifest + mmap share the .f32 files per executor, it's executor, not per node because threads in JVM share memory per executor, not EC2 instance nodes.)
+  - tokenize (bigram decided to follow DCLM)
+  - hash: UTF-8 byte[] (never Java chars), FNV-1a word hash (seed 2166136261,
+    ×16777619 — matches fastText's Dictionary::hash), bigram-into-bucket via
+    the rolling combine (h = h*116049371 + next_hash, mod bucket, + n_words
+    offset).
+  - matvec (reminder: each row in the fasttext model converted represents one word and we have vocab.txt to do the mapping of row to word)
+  - softmax (not hierarchial softmax because this is binary classification at this stage, hierarchial is for the LID)
-Load artifacts (manifest + mmap the .f32 files), tokenize, hash (UTF-8 byte[], MurmurHash parity, bigram-into-bucket), matvec + softmax, return the hq probability for a String.
+  - return the hq probability for a String.
   - Tested entirely off-cluster against the PR-5 parity fixtures — a plain JVM unit test, no SparkSession.

 - PR-7b — concurrency + lifecycle.